Peach, Avocado & Feta Cheese Salad With Thyme Vinaigrette

 The best part, it’s also really nutritious!
 This salad is brimming with Vitamin K, Vitamin A, the B Vitamins, Folic Acid, and Calcium.
 It makes an excellent easy and delicious meal which is low in carbs and high in healthy fats and summer flavors – perfect for anyone – especially those on a Keto or low carb diet.

-If you make this Peach, Avocado, and Feta Cheese Salad be sure to leave a comment below.
+If you make this Peach, Feta & Avocado Salad be sure to leave a comment below.
 I’d love to hear from you.
 And if you do make this recipe, don’t forget to tag me on Instagram, I’d love to see!

 |3 Cups Lettuce (Mesclun Mix, Boston, Butter, etc)|